ashwanijha04/SelfDriveDIP/README.md

 # SelfDriveDIP

-Objective: To simulate a self Driving car using Udacity's open source emulator.
+## Objective: To simulate a self Driving car using Udacity's open source emulator.

-### Dependencies:
+### Dependencies Used:
     - python==3.5.2
     - numpy
     - matplotlib